 >

 Now I review the results of this model.
 Cultch, Period, Station and Season were all significant factors in the model.
-Cultch had a positive relationship with the number of live spat and for every unit (cubic yard) increase in cultch there was a 0.006 increase n the number of live spat.
+Cultch had a positive relationship with the number of live spat and for every unit (cubic yard) increase in cultch there was a 0.006 increase in the number of live spat.
 In simpler terms for every 100 cubic yards of fossil shell there was an increase of about 0.6 live spat.
 Period of time had a negative relationship with the number of live spat and for each period of time, the number of live spat declined on average by about 0.57.
 When Station is examined these are mean effects which are reported as differences from the baseline factor (ordered alphabetically, so Bulkhead is first).
 Dry Bar and Hotel Bar both declined more than Bulkhead with Dry Bar experiencing about -2.15 and Hotel about -0.49 more than Dry Bar.
 Higher live oyster spat were observed on average in winter (about 1.07) than in summer.

 I then went back and included the Total Weight of cultch material in each sample in these same models.
 Total Weight was significant, but, for every 100 units of total weight there was only an increase of about 0.2 live oyster spat.